knupel/ROMANESCO-Processing/DOC_31/guide_misc_method.md

-ROMANESC0 1.2.0.30
+ROMANESC0 1.2.0.31
+2012-2018
 ITEM
 ROMANESCO PROCESSING ENVIRONMENT
 --

-METHOD
+*MAIN METHOD
---

 void setup()
---

 void draw()
---
-if you use other void you must call this one in one of them
+>this method is used to draw in the main 2D renderer of Romanesco

+void draw_2D()
+>optional method to draw in 2D renderer, when this method is used all method to move your item or scene is disable.

-FORCE FIELD
+*FORCE FIELD
---

 Force_field get_force_field();

 void update_force_field_is(boolean is);